-Asset substitution refers to management investing in riskier assets after the loan has been arranged, e.g., borrow money to invest inlocal production facilities but actually spending it on overseas investments with additional foreign currency risk.
+Asset substitution refers to management investing in riskier assets after the loan has been arranged, e.g., borrow money to invest in local production facilities but actually spending it on overseas investments with additional foreign currency risk.
 Managers may use the debt finance to invest in alternative, higher risk assets in the likelihood that it will lead to higher returns to shareholders.
 Lenders bear the risk of this strategy as they are subject to the increased risk of default, but do not share in any benefit in the form of higher returns if the investment project becomes more successful.

-Claim dilution arises when firms take on debt of an equal or higher priority.
-For example, after obtaining an unsecured loan, management might obtain additional loan funds by offeringfloating charge over its working capital to another lender.
+Claim dilution arises when firms take on debt that has a higher priority in repayment in the event that the firm becomes insolvent.
+For example, after obtaining an unsecured loan, management might obtain additional loan funds by offering floating charge over its working capital to another lender.
 This reduces the assets available to unsecured creditors in the event of default.